Public cloud load balancing

 CFKE does not support Ingress and Gateway API resources out of the box.
 The reason is, different customers have different preferences to support these resources.
 Users are free to use any Ingress Controller or Gateway API implementation they want.

 NGINX Ingress Controller or Traefik are two of many solutions that are tested by both Cloudfleet team and the community.
-You can find more information about these solutions in their respective documentation.
+For a complete step-by-step guide on installing NGINX Ingress Controller with automatic HTTPS certificate management using cert-manager, see the Install NGINX Ingress Controller and cert-manager tutorial.